matdombrock/python-arduino/README.md

 - The final six parts of the sequence represent the values of analog pins 5-0 (in reverse numerical order).
 These will be a number between 0 and 1023.
 - Values are converted to a string so they can be easily parsed.
 By refernceing ```valS[0]``` you would get the value of  digital input pin 7.
 By referencing ```valS[7]``` you will get the value of analog input pin 4

-Monitor.ino could be a lot better by using a for loop inside of loop()
+### Monitor.ino could be a lot better by using a for loop inside of loop().
+I'll be doing a lot more work on this script next time I need to work with Arduino.